MannLabs/alphamap/README.md

 * By using the editable flag `-e`, all modifications to the AlphaMap [source code folder](alphamap) are directly reflected when running AlphaMap.
 Note that the AlphaMap folder cannot be moved and/or renamed if an editable version is installed.

-* The [stable] tag ensures you get the latest stable release with fixed dependencies.
-However, it can be omitted if you prefer more flexible dependency versions.

-* When using Jupyter notebooks and multiple conda environments direcly from the terminal, it is recommended to `conda install nb_conda_kernels` in the conda base environment.
+* When using Jupyter notebooks and multiple conda environments directly from the terminal, it is recommended to `conda install nb_conda_kernels` in the conda base environment.
 Hereafter, running a `jupyter notebook` from the conda base environment should have a `python [conda env: alphamap]` kernel available, in addition to all other conda kernels in which the command `conda install ipykernel` was run.

 ## Test data
 AlphaMap has direct data import options for AlphaPept, DIA-NN, MaxQuant, Spectronaut and FragPipe.

 ### AlphaPept
 AlphaMap takes the *results.csv* file from AlphaPept as input format.
-An example is available for [download here](https://github.com/MannLabs/alphamap/releases/download/v0.0.210730-alpha/test_alphapept_input.csv).
+An example is available for [download here](https://github.com/MannLabs/alphamap/blob/main/testdata/test_alphapept_input.csv).

 ### DIA-NN
 AlphaMap takes the peptide-level output .tsv file from DIA-NN as input format.
-An example is available for [download here](https://github.com/MannLabs/alphamap/releases/download/v0.0.210730-alpha/test_diann_input.tsv).
+An example is available for [download here](https://github.com/MannLabs/alphamap/blob/main/testdata/test_diann_input.tsv).

 ### MaxQuant
 AlphaMap takes the *evidence.txt* file from MaxQuant as input format.
-A reduced example file is available for [download here](https://github.com/MannLabs/alphamap/releases/download/v0.0.210622-alpha/test_maxquant_input.txt).
+A reduced example file is available for [download here](https://github.com/MannLabs/alphamap/blob/main/testdata/test_maxquant_input.txt).

 ### Spectronaut
 AlphaMap takes Spectronaut results exported in normal long format (.csv or .tsv) as input.
 Necessary columns include: